P.U.N.K.S.

 P.U.N.K.S. is a 1999 film about a group of bullied teens who find a suit created by a scientist.
 The suit provides whoever wears it superhuman strength, as well as leaving the wearer open to having their body controlled by someone else via wireless computer signals.
 After learning that Drew's father, who has a serious heart condition, is required to present the prototype to investors, and after soon discovering that the suit would cause Drew's father to die of massive heart failure, the group goes on a mission to save his father and shut down the company responsible for building the incomplete and dangerous device.
+P.U.N.K.S. was filmed back in 1997, but wasn't released until 1999.